mikehailu7/10-academy_week_1/README.md

 ## WEEK 1 challenge

-## Answer for Task One and Task Two
+## Answer for Task 1, Task 2, Task 3, Task 4

 # To run this app make sure you install